-We completed three Phase 2 trials in support of suferitanil NanoTabs.
+We completed three Phase 2 clinical trials in support of sufentanil NanoTabs.
 Across all trials, the average time interval between doses was approximately 80 minutes.
 This compares favorably to typical redosing intervals for IV PCA with average period between dosing of 20 to 40 minutes.
-No serious adverse events, or SAEs, were reported that were considered to be related to the trial drug.
+No SAEs were reported that were considered to be related to the trial drug.
 Adverse events, or AEs, that were reported were similar to those reported for placebo-treated patients.
-These results demonstrate that sufertanil NanoTabs are effective and well tolerated by patients undergoing both major orthopedic and abdominal surgical procedures.
+These results demonstrate that sufentanil NanoTabs are effective and well tolerated by patients undergoing both major orthopedic and abdominal surgical procedures.